Justice Department sues Texas over six-week abortion ban - Local News 8

 Since the law went into effect, clinics across Texas have stopped offering abortions after six weeks, or have shuttered altogether.

+The US Supreme Court last week declined a request by clinics to block the law from going into effect.

-In an unsigned opinion, the Supreme Court majority wrote that while the clinics had raised “serious questions regarding the constitutionality of the Texas law,” they had not met a burden that would allow the court to block it at this time due to “complex” and “novel” procedural questions.
+In an unsigned order, the court’s majority wrote that while the clinics had raised “serious questions regarding the constitutionality of the Texas law,” they had not met a burden that would allow the court to block it at this time due to “complex” and “novel” procedural questions.

+The Supreme Court’s refusal to stop the law from going into effect caught Justice Department officials by surprise, according to a DOJ official, since every other similar restrictive law had been blocked.

+Dozens of lawyers spent the past week working on the best way to try to challenge the law directly.
+They determined using the federal programs that would be disrupted by the ban presented the best way to establish standing and to try to preempt the law.

+Texas Gov. Greg Abbott’s office pledged to defend the law and called the DOJ lawsuit a distraction for the White House.

+“The most precious freedom is life itself.
+Texas passed a law that ensures that the life of every child with a heartbeat will be spared from the ravages of abortion,” Abbott press secretary Renae Eze said in a statement.
+“Unfortunately, President Biden and his administration are more interested in changing the national narrative from their disastrous Afghanistan evacuation and reckless open border policies instead of protecting the innocent unborn.”

-Attorney General Merrick Garland on Monday had pledged to protect abortion clinics in Texas by enforcing a federal law that prohibits making threats against patients seeking reproductive health services and obstructing clinic entrances.
+Garland on Monday had also pledged to protect abortion clinics in Texas by enforcing a federal law that prohibits making threats against patients seeking reproductive health services and obstructing clinic entrances.

-“The department will provide support from federal law enforcement when an abortion clinic or reproductive health center is under attack,” Garland said.
-“We will not tolerate violence against those seeking to obtain or provide reproductive health services, physical obstruction or property damage in violation of the FACE Act.”

 The-CNN-Wire